-Sometimes writing code that just runs is not enough.
-We might want to know what goes on internally such as how memory is allocated, consequences of using one coding approach over another, implications of concurrent executions, areas to improve performance, etc. We can use profilers for this.
+Sometimes writing code that just runs isn’t enough.
+We might want to know what goes on internally, such as how memory is allocated, the consequences of using one coding approach over another, the implications of concurrent executions, areas to improve performance, etc. We can use profilers for this.

 A Java Profiler is a tool that monitors Java bytecode constructs and operations at the JVM level.
 These code constructs and operations include object creation, iterative executions (including recursive calls), method executions, thread executions, and garbage collections.

 In this tutorial, we’ll explore the main Java Profilers: JProfiler, YourKit, Java VisualVM, the Netbeans Profiler, and the IntelliJ Profiler.

 JProfiler is a top choice for many developers.
 With an intuitive UI, JProfiler provides interfaces for viewing system performance, memory usage, potential memory leaks, and thread profiling.

 With this information, we can easily see what we need to optimize, eliminate, or change in the underlying system.